yiisoft/view/docs/use-in-web-environment.md

 ## Registering link tags

 Like [meta tags](#registering-meta-tags), link tags are useful in many cases, such as customizing favicon, pointing to RSS feed or delegating OpenID to another server.
-You can work with link tags in the similar way as meta tags by using `registerLink()` or `registerLinkTag()`.
+You can work with link tags in a similar way as meta tags by using `registerLink()` or `registerLinkTag()`.
 For example, in a content view, you can register a link tag like follows:

 ```php